20th Century to the Roaring 20s

 A car, the Carnegie and a whole lot of cotton

-1901: Bryan enters the auto era: Above is an example of a Locomobile from 1900 that would have been similar to Mr. Bonneville’s steam-powered vehicle.
+Bryan enters the auto era: Above is an example of a Locomobile from 1900 that would have been similar to Mr. Bonneville’s steam-powered vehicle that arrived in Bryan in 1901.
 Members of the Cavitt family owned and operated the Bryan Motor Car Company for many years.
 By 1906 Bryan residents had purchased enough automobiles, as you can see from this picture of cars parked along the railroad tracks in Downtown Bryan, that the city instituted a speed limit of 8 mph.

-Bryan’s Main Street may not have been paved, but that didn’t reflect the level of sophistication and refinement shown by many of Bryan’s residents in the early 1900s.
-One prime example of this is the desire to found a public library.
+Main Street may have been unpaved, but that didn’t reflect the level of sophistication and refinement shown by many of Bryan’s residents in the early 1900s.
+One prime example of this was the desire to found a public library.

 The keeper of history: The Carnegie Library in Downtown Bryan, seen here in the early 1900s, is the oldest Carnegie Library in Texas that is still used for its original intended purpose – as a library.

-Designed in Classic Revival style by F. E. Giesecke, professor of Architecture and College Architect at Texas A&M, the Carnegie Public Library building opened in 1903.
+Designed in Classic Revival style by F. E. Giesecke, a professor of architecture and college architect at Texas A&M, the Carnegie Public Library building opened in 1903.
 For decades the Carnegie served as Bryan’s public library and was a civic and cultural center for the community.

 1905: Bryan Baptists found the Texas Women’s College.
 Dr. George B. Butler, pastor of First Baptist Church, serves as its first president.

 1905: West Side School opens on 26th Street to relieve overcrowding and keep younger children from having to cross the railroad tracks to get to school.
 The Bowie School building occupies this site today.